Concept · article 20 of 24

 A blank day is the right state for closures — public holidays, planned days off, sick days.
 Distinguishing between blank and zero is the difference between "we were closed" and "we were open and made nothing", and Statistics treats them very differently.

-Leave a day blank if you were closed — Sunday, holiday, sick day.
-Log it with zero if you were open but took no revenue (rare but it happens).
-Log it with values normally otherwise.
+Leave a day blank when you were closed — a Sunday, a holiday, a sick day.
+Log it with a zero entry only if you were open but genuinely took no revenue (rare, but it happens), and log it with real values normally otherwise.
+The blank means "no data for this date"; the zero means "open, took nothing" — and Statistics treats those two states very differently.

 • Solid green dot — logged with positive EBIT.
 Day was profitable.